trusttechnologies/lat_trust_mobile_android_trust-identify_library/methods.md

    ## remoteEvent2()

 RemoteEvent clone method, try to try another Body to send information.
 Use sending by String for SIM info (use prior to the creation of SIM Class).
-Expect an audit in the response
+Expect an trust in the response

 *14/11/2018: Currently this method returns error code 500 in its onFailure method*